To change your FSA contributions, complete and submit a Request for Change in Status form.

-Certain qualified changes in status may also provide an opportunity in which you may start or stop participating, or change the amount of your FSA contribution during the plan year.
+In most plan years, certain qualified changes in status may provide an opportunity in which you may start or stop participating, or change the amount of your FSA contribution during the plan year.
 Call the SSC Contact Center at 734-615-2000 or 866-647-7657 (toll free) if you experience one of the following special circumstances.

 During periods when you are not receiving a salary from U-M, you can contribute to a Health Care FSA, but you cannot contribute to a Dependent Care FSA.
 Such periods include a leave of absence (Leave), reduction if force (RIF), and a leave under the Family Medical Leave Act (FMLA).